-Users can easily monitor and measure their network performance of SaaS applications with the Public Monitoring Agents hosted by the Cloud service providers of their choice.
+Users can easily monitor and measure their network performance of SaaS applications with thos Monitoring Agent type hosted by the Cloud service providers of their choice.

 After learning about Distributed Network Monitoring, are you convinced it’s the right solution for you.
 If your business, rather a business of one or a hundred, uses cloud applications, has multiple locations, or relies on remote works, then the answer is definitely yes.

 Lucky for you, Obkio’s Network Performance Monitoring software is the easiest distributed network performance monitoring solution on the market.
 Focused on fast deployment and user-friendliness, Obkio empowers users to continuously monitor the health of their network and core business applications to improve the end-user experience.

 - 14-day free trial of all premium features